-Do Government Guarantees Inhibit Risk Management?
-Evidence from Fannie Mae and Freddie Mac (Job Market Paper) Fannie Mae and Freddie Mac’s implicit government guarantee is widely argued to cause irresponsible risk taking.
-Despite moral-hazard concerns, this paper presents evidence that Fannie Mae and Freddie Mac (the GSEs) more effectively managed home price risks during the 2000-2006 housing boom than private insurers.
-Mortgage origination data reveal that the GSEs were selecting loans with increasingly higher percentage of down payments, or lower loan to value ratios (LTV), in boom areas than in other areas.
-Furthermore, the decline of LTVs in boom areas stems entirely from the segment insured by the GSEs only, and none of the decline stems from the segment co-insured by private mortgage insurers.
-Private mortgage insurers also did not lower their exposure to home price risks along other dimensions, including the percentage of high LTV GSE loans they insured.
-To quantify how the GSEs’ portfolios would have performed under alternative home price scenarios, I build an insurance valuation model based on competing-risk hazard regressions, calibrated Hull and White term-structure model, and forecasting prepayment and default speeds.
-I find that the GSEs’ risk management would have been sufficient for the historically average 32% mean reversion but insufficient for the realized 95% mean reversion between 2006 and 2011.
-My results highlight that post-crisis reform of the mortgage insurance industry should carefully consider additional factors besides moral hazard, such as mortgage insurers’ future home price assumptions.
+Many mortgage reform proposals suggest replacing Fannie Mae and Freddie Mac (the GSEs) with private entities.
+A common assumption underlying these proposals is that unlike the GSEs, private insurers will properly manage risk and set fair prices.
+Inconsistent with this assumption, this paper presents evidence that private insurers less effectively managed home price risks during the 2000-2006 housing boom than the GSEs did.
+Mortgage origination data reveal that the GSEs were selecting loans with increasingly higher percentages of down payments, or lower loan to value ratios (LTVs), in boom areas than in other areas.
+These lower LTVs in boom areas reduced the GSEs' exposure to overheated markets.
+Furthermore, the decline of LTVs in boom areas stems entirely from the segment insured by the GSEs only, and none of the decline stems from the segment where private mortgage insurers take the first loss position.
+Private insurers also did not lower their exposure to home price risks along other dimensions, including the percentage of high LTV GSE loans they insured and the percentage of insured mortgage balance.
+My results highlight that post-crisis reform of the mortgage insurance industry should carefully consider additional factors besides moral hazard induced by the government guarantees, such as mortgage insurers' future home price assumptions and the industry organization of the mortgage origination chain.

 Estimation of Quadratic Forms for High Dimensional Time Series: Correcting Finite Sample Bias in the Mean Variance Frontier with Alexander Aue and Debashis Paul Presented at: NBER-NSF Time Series Conference 2016, Columbia University; UC Berkeley Risk Management Seminar; University of Waterloo, Department of Statistics and Actuarial Science In finite samples, risk is known to be underestimated in the mean-variance frontier.
 This paper proposes a novel algorithm correcting this finite sample bias when asset returns follow a high dimensional time series.
 Assuming a linear process formulation studied in Liu, Aue, and Paul (2015), an algorithm is proposed to estimate the spectral distributions of the coefficient matrices of the linear process by making use of the asymptotic behavior of the empirical spectral distributions of symmetrized autocovariance matrices.
 This leads to the formulation of a strategy for the estimation of the mean-variance frontier, utilizing the estimates of the coefficient matrix spectra.
 The proposed method is extended to a setting in which the returns are assumed to have a factor model structure with observed factors, while the unknown idiosyncratic terms are assumed to belong to the aforementioned class of linear processes.
 The performance of the proposed methods is examined through extensive simulation studies.